Federated Neural Bandits: Abstract

 \section{Abstract}

-Recent works on \emph{neural contextual bandit} have achieved compelling performances thanks to their ability to leverage the strong representation power of neural networks (NNs) for reward prediction.
-Many applications of contextual bandit involve multiple agents who collaborate without sharing raw observations, giving rise to the setting of \emph{federated contextual bandit}.
-Existing works on federated contextual bandit rely on linear or kernelized bandit, which may fall short when modeling complicated real-world reward functions.
-In this regard, we introduce the \emph{federated neural-upper confidence bound} (FN-UCB) algorithm.
-To better exploit the federated setting, we adopt a weighted combination of two UCBs: $\text{UCB}^{a}$ allows every agent to additionally use the observations from the other agents to accelerate exploration (without sharing raw observations); $\text{UCB}^{b}$ uses an NN with aggregated parameters for reward prediction in a similar way as federated averaging for supervised learning.
+Recent works on \emph{neural contextual bandits} have achieved compelling performances due to their ability to leverage the strong representation power of neural networks (NNs) for reward prediction.
+Many applications of contextual bandits involve multiple agents who collaborate without sharing raw observations, thus giving rise to the setting of \emph{federated contextual bandits}.
+Existing works on federated contextual bandits rely on linear or kernelized bandits, which may fall short when modeling complex real-world reward functions.
+So, this paper introduces the \emph{federated neural-upper confidence bound} (\texttt{FN-UCB}) algorithm.
+To better exploit the federated setting, \texttt{FN-UCB} adopts a weighted combination of two UCBs: $\text{UCB}^{a}$ allows every agent to additionally use the observations from the other agents to accelerate exploration (without sharing raw observations), while $\text{UCB}^{b}$ uses an NN with aggregated parameters for reward prediction in a similar way to federated averaging for supervised learning.
 Notably, the weight between the two UCBs required by our theoretical analysis is amenable to an interesting interpretation, which emphasizes $\text{UCB}^{a}$ initially for \emph{accelerated exploration} and relies more on $\text{UCB}^{b}$ later after enough observations have been collected to train the NNs for accurate reward prediction (i.e., \emph{reliable exploitation}).
-We prove sub-linear upper bounds on both the cumulative regret and the number of communication rounds of FN-UCB, and use empirical experiments to demonstrate its competitive performances.
+We prove sub-linear upper bounds on both the cumulative regret and the number of communication rounds of \texttt{FN-UCB}, and empirically demonstrate its competitive performance.